Some0ne3lse/final_assignment_on_flutter_first_semester/README.md

 I added a gap of 10 between all buttons.
 This made the phone version a little uglier, but the web version much prettier

+It has been tested on the small phone android simulator, the Pixel 7 pro, the biggest and smallest iPhone simulators, and the chrome web app